Jsundstrom0223/should_it_be_hyphenated/api_explanation.md

 1. `cognate_cross_reference`
     The `cognate_cross_reference` function handles entries that have a `cxs` field
     (e.g., "chiefly British spelling of") instead of a functional label (part of speech)
     field.
-It sends a new request to the API to retrieve the CRT's definition and part
+It sends a new request to the API to retrieve the CXT's definition and part
     of speech.
-If the entry's `cxs` field indicates that the entry is a form of a verb
+If the entry's `cxs` field indicates that the headword is a form of a verb
     (e.g., "past tense and past participle of"), the `cognate_cross_reference`
-    function retrieves only the definition of the CRT as a verb.
+    function retrieves only the definition of the CXT as a verb.

-    The user receives the following information about a CXS entry:
+    The user receives the following information about a "CXS entry":
-    -The CRT itself and the headword's relationship to the CRT (or an abbreviated
+    -The CXT itself and the headword's relationship to the CXT (or an abbreviated
     version of that relationship)
-    -The CRT's part of speech
+    -The CXT's part of speech
-    -The CRT's definition
+    -The CXT's definition

     **Example (search term: "lit")**
     Verb: participle of light